Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 We show that the hidden macroeconomic states are closely linked to business cycles and overall economic activity.
 Figure \ref{fig:macro-state} plots the time series of the four hidden macroeconomic state variables.
 These variables are the outputs from the LSTM that encodes the history of macroeconomic information.
-The grey shaded areas indicate NBER recessions.\footnote{NBER based Recession Indicators for the United States from the Peak through the Trough are taken from https://fred.stlouisfed.org/series/USRECM.
-Table \ref{tab:recession} provides a more detailed description of the recessions.} First, it is apparent that the state variables, in particular for the third and fourth state, peak during times of recessions.
+Here we report one representative fit of the LSTM from the nine ensemble estimates.\footnote{Each ensemble fit returns a four dimensional vector of the state processes.
+However, it is not meaningful to average these vectors as the first state process in one fit does not need to correspond to the same process in another fit.
+It is only meaningful to report model averages of scalar output variables.} The grey shaded areas indicate NBER recessions.\footnote{NBER based Recession Indicators for the United States from the Peak through the Trough are taken from https://fred.stlouisfed.org/series/USRECM.} First, it is apparent that the state variables, in particular for the third and fourth state, peak during times of recessions.
 Second, the state processes seem to have a cyclical behavior which confirms our intuition that the relevant macroeconomic information is likely to be related to business cycles.
 The cycles and peaks of the different state variables do not coincide at all times indicating that they capture different macroeconomic risks.

-Figure \ref{fig:3macro} are three examples of the complex dynamics and non-stationarities in the macroeconomic time series.
-We plot the time series of the U.S. unemployment rate, the S\&P 500 price and the oil price together with the standard transformations proposed by \cite{mccracken2016fred} to remove the obvious non-stationarities.
-Using only the last observation of the differenced data obviously results in a loss of information and cannot identify the cyclical dynamic patterns.